melowntech/workshop/reference/concepts.rst

 motion would not point perpendicular to the (roughly ellipsoidal) Earth surface, but straight to Earth centre (or even more precisely, very close to Earth centre).

 Helas, this simple model of Earth is missing polar caps.
-This is merely a limitation of our definition, or more precisely, of the spatial division we employ.
-It is possible to define a reference frame with polar caps included and `melown2015 <https://github.com/Melown/vts-registry/blob/master/registry/registry/referenceframes.json#L70>`_ reference frame does just that.
+This is why we instead define the
+`melown2015 <https://github.com/Melown/vts-registry/blob/master/registry/registry/referenceframes.json#L70>`_ reference frame with modified spatial division which includes the polar caps.
 Another interesting reference frame covering whole planet is a `mars-qsc <https://github.com/Melown/vts-registry/blob/master/registry/registry/referenceframes.json#L225>`_ which represents Mars as a folded-out cube.